 What are the Transition Programs all about?

 RARC offers several exciting initiatives to support students with disabilities as they transition to high school, post-secondary school, and beyond.
 These free transition programs help participants build skills and knowledge, while also meeting others with similar experiences in a fun and supportive atmosphere.
-Our programs address topics such as self-understanding and self-esteem, IEPs and accommodations, adaptive technology, self-advocacy, stress management, and positive mental health.
+Our programs address topics such as self-understanding and self-esteem, IEPs and accommodations, assistive technology, self-advocacy, stress management, and positive mental health.

 Transition Resource Guide